jsamperv/crom.app/readme.md

 book, roleplaying, ...) to the list of items.
 - Aplying ordered lists to the list of items.
 - Detailed view for an item.
+- CRUD for users to easily add new items.
+Add new role: admin.
+- An inventory of items that are in the club?

 ## Sources && Inspiration
 [Node Javascript](https://nodejs.org)